Civil Aviation (Eurocontrol) Act 1962

 The Civil Aviation (Eurocontrol) Act 1962 (10 & 11 Eliz.
 2. c.
-8) was an Act of the Parliament of the United Kingdom that brought the treaty establishing Eurocontrol into effect within the United Kingdom.
+8) was an act of the Parliament of the United Kingdom that brought the treaty establishing Eurocontrol into effect within the United Kingdom.

-Act
+Provisions

 The intention was to give effect to the International Convention relating to Cooperation for the Safety of Air Navigation, which created Eurocontrol.
-The Act was given royal assent on 21 February 1962.
-Section 1 of the Act brings the treaty into effect, while Section 2 establishes Eurocontrol as a corporate body, and Section 3 authorises the British Minister for Aviation to pay the United Kingdom's allotted expenses to maintain the organisation.
+The act was given royal assent on 21 February 1962.
+Section 1 of the act brings the treaty into effect, while section 2 establishes Eurocontrol as a corporate body, and section 3 authorises the British Minister for Aviation to pay the United Kingdom's allotted expenses to maintain the organisation.
 Section 4 allows the Minister to make orders under the treaty setting charges for air navigation assistance offered by the organisation.
+The act was repealed by the Civil Aviation Act 1982.

+Subsequent developments

-The Act was repealed by the Civil Aviation Act 1982.
+The whole act was repealed by section 109 of, and schedule 16 to, the Civil Aviation Act 1982, which came into force on 27 August 1982.